Snowdonia National Park

 Why Stay With Us at Beaches Hotel

 After a busy day discovering Snowdonia’s uninterrupted landscapes return to the comforts of The Beaches Hotel and enjoy a warm and friendly welcome, a delicious meal in our Promenade Bistro Bar and to the warmth of your guestrooms where a great night’s sleep is guaranteed.
-If you have time why not make use of our fantastic leisure facilities and enjoy a leisurely dip in our indoor heated swimming pool.

 **Crown Copyright.
 Images are licenced from https://assets.wales.com/**